EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ### What will my days look like while I'm job searching?

-While you are job searching, you will still attend your full-time Microverse schedule.
-However, there will be more flexibility with the specific activities you do each day, so you'll have space to focus on what works best for YOU.
+While you are job searching you will still attend your full-time Microverse schedule.
+However there will be more flexibility with the specific activities you do each day so you'll have space to focus on what works best for you.

 [![Watch the video](https://img.youtube.com/vi/qfv3IKURkdk/0.jpg)](https://www.youtube.com/watch?v=qfv3IKURkdk)